profile-photo

 A dedicated resource page is available for this keynote, where slides can be downloaded, and links and citations to important research are available.

-Jumping the Timeline: Embracing a Future of Work That Isn’t “Normal”
+Jumping The Timeline: Embracing A Future Of Work That Isn’t “normal”

-Crises, climate change, sudden remote work, AI, generational displacement, and more – acted as a catalyst that moved us out of our current trajectory and popped us into the multiverse of work.
-This has been jarring – in most part because of the speed of which the world changed.
+Crises, climate change, sudden remote work, AI, generational displacement, and more – acted as catalysts that moved us out of our current trajectory and popped us into the multiverse of work.
+This has been jarring – in most part because of the speed at which the world changed.
 In the last three years, Gallup finds that younger workers’ FOBO (Fear of Becoming Obsolete) has doubled.
 Our brains naturally want to stick to old patterns and behaviors but on this new timeline, it’s an unworkable strategy.

 In this compelling new talk by globally renowned workplace culture strategist, Jennifer Moss leverages behavioral and neurosciences research to explain change resistance and how to shift that into a future readiness mindset.
 Award-winning author and journalist, Moss dives into new approaches to leadership to motivate and engage individuals and teams in a fundamentally different experience of work.